To find out more watch the Semantic standards training

 version of the RDF generated for that release.

 In the ICD-10-GM RDF, three types of information are stored:

 The ICD-10-GM code itself, which is defined as a class (

-The name (label) of the ICD-10-GM code, represented by the property
+language specific names (label) of the ICD-10-GM code are represented by the property

 The hierarchy of the codes, represented by the property

 ICD-10-GM versions from 2014 to 2022 have been translated into RDF.

 The ICD-10-GM RDF file is available via the Terminology Service.